-- (a) The Parties acknowledge the need for a program of risk reduction measures, complementary to the Deed, to reduce the risk of the entry and spread of EADs including biosecurity measures for implementation and maintenance at national, regional and individual premises levels. - (b) The Parties commit to an ongoing process of risk mitigation, recognising that all Parties are adversely affected by incidents. - (c) Animal Health Australia has developed, and will further develop and continue to manage, a national project that includes consultative mechanisms to facilitate governments and livestock Industry Parties working together to develop and agree all aspects of the program including: - Industry biosecurity plans that will describe how each Industry will promote improvements to existing biosecurity measures used within that Industry;

-- Government biosecurity statements/ strategies outlining biosecurity policies and programs relevant to their responsibilities including feral animal, public health and environmental policies; - (iii) application of legislative support where appropriate; and - (iv) a national communications program that will raise community awareness of the importance of biosecurity measures. - (d) The project will be reviewed in conjunction with the Parties as part of Animal Health Australia's business plan review process. - (e) All Parties will report to Animal Heath Australia any material changes to the biosecurity plans/statements.
-Government and Industry Parties will report on progress in implementation of biosecurity strategies annually to the other Parties.
+- a.
+The Parties acknowledge the need for a program of risk reduction measures, complementary to the Deed, to reduce the risk of the entry and spread of EADs including biosecurity measures for implementation and maintenance at national, regional, and individual premises levels. - b.
+The Parties commit to an ongoing process of risk mitigation, recognising that all Parties are adversely affected by incidents. - c.
+Animal Health Australia has developed, and will further develop and continue to manage, a national project that includes consultative mechanisms to facilitate governments and livestock Industry Parties working together to develop and agree all aspects of the program including: - i.
+Industry biosecurity plans that will describe how each Industry will promote improvements to existing biosecurity measures used within that Industry; - ii.
+Government biosecurity statements/ strategies outlining biosecurity policies and programs relevant to their responsibilities including feral animal, public health and environmental policies; - iii. application of legislative support where appropriate; and - iv. a national communications program that will raise community awareness of the importance of biosecurity measures. - d.
+The project will be reviewed in conjunction with the Parties as part of Animal Health Australia's business plan review process. - e.
+All Parties will report to Animal Heath Australia any material changes to the biosecurity statements/ strategies and plans.
+Government and Industry Parties will report on progress in implementation of biosecurity statement/strategies and plans annually to the other Parties.

-15. COMMITMENT OF GOVERNMENT PARTY RESOURCES TO EAD RESPONSE CAPACITY
+15. COMMITMENT OF PARTY RESOURCES TO EAD RESPONSE CAPACITY

-- (a) The Parties agree that for at least the first 12 months of operation of the Deed, the manner of determination of the costs to be shared set out in Part 3 of Schedule 6 will be maintained. - (b) During that period the Parties will work to determine existing and required resource commitments and to define the costs that a State or Territory consider to be "normal" and should be considered as a baseline above which other costs are to be shared. - (c) Any change to the interim arrangement set out in Part 3 of Schedule 6 may only be adopted with the agreement of all Parties. - (d) The Parties note the development of performance standards for Australia's animal health services will be required and agree that, once settled, these will apply to activities under this Deed.
+- a.
+The Parties agree that for at least the first 12 months of operation of the Deed, the manner of determination of the costs to be shared set out in Part 3 of Schedule 6 will be maintained. - b.
+Parties will work to determine existing and required resource commitments and to define the costs that all Parties consider to be Normal Commitments and should be considered as a baseline above which other costs are to be shared. - c.
+Any change to the interim arrangement set out in Part 3 of Schedule 6 may only be adopted with the agreement of all Parties. - d.
+The Parties note the development of performance standards for Australia's animal health services will be required and agree that, once settled, these will apply to activities under this Deed.